chromatone/chromatone.center/theory/melody/articulation/index.md

 ---
 title: Articulation and ornamentation
-subtitle: String techniques and way to play
+description: String techniques and way to play
 date: 2021-09-30
 ---